Arnav710/cse150a/README.md

 # AI Medical Chatbot

+## Updates

+Here are some more details about our models based on the feedback received:

+1.

+2. Machine learning models can not understand the meaning of words directly and work on them.
+So, the words and sentences in the dataset must be converted to some form of numerical representation.
+The most common way to do this is to convert sentences into vectors of floating point numbers that lie in n-dimensional space (where n is dependent on the method we use to come up with feature vector embeddings).
+One of the most simple yet effective ways to do this is the Bag Of Word approach.
+Here, we get the vocabulary.
+The vector has a length equal to the number of elements in the vocabulary, mapping each unique word to an index in the vector.
+The value at that index is the count of the corresponding word in the sentence.

+3. Cosine similarity is a similarity metric that is commonly used to determine how close two n-dimensional vectors are in some n-dimensional feature space.
+The cosine similarity for two vectors is given by their dot products divided by their magnitudes / L2 norms.
+A cosine similarity takes on a value between 0 to 1.
+The higher the value, the smaller is the cosine angle between the vectors, and thus the closer they are.

 ## Explain what your AI agent does in terms of PEAS.
 What is the "world" like?
 The AI physician chatbot functions within a simulated "world" of virtual health websites and websites on which it delivers treatment to patients through chat interfaces.
 In relation to the PEAS framework:
 	Performance Measures: Overlap of model generated response with actual response, BLEU/ROUGE scores for response quality, and user satisfaction ratings.